 The early signs of kidney stones can be subtle and may not always be noticeable.
 However, some common early indicators include:

-Kidney stones can be different sizes.
+Kidney stones can be of different sizes.
 Small stones usually pass easily without causing problems.
 However, larger stones can get stuck in the kidneys or urinary tract, leading to severe, cramping pain in the back and sides.
 The pain may also move to the lower belly or groin.
 The pain can be short or long-lasting and may come and go, but it is often very intense.

 As kidney stones progress, they can cause a range of symptoms that may vary in intensity and frequency.
 Common symptoms of kidney stones include: